 OPTIONAL ADD ON ARTISAN SERVICES

-Labor to Help Set Up and Break Down Tent $15/hourly
+Labor to Help Set Up and Break Down Tent $50

-We welcome the participation of nonprofit organizations in the Patagonia Fall Festival.
 As a community event, we extend an invitation to organizations from the Mountain Empire of Sonoita, Elgin, and Patagonia and our neighbors in Nogales to participate as a way to promote your group, get your message out, and to fund-raise.
 Organizations from other communities may be accepted on a limited basis.
 Nonprofit retail sales are limited to items related to the mission of the organization unless special permission is granted, please ask.
 A discount is offered to nonprofit organizations with an information only booth (raffles and donations allowed).
-As this event is held on private property, as of May 1, 2018, campaigning activities will not be permitted at the Patagonia Fall Festival.
 All organizations, for-profit and nonprofit, are required to have a current Arizona TPT permit and a retail permit for the Town of Patagonia if selling items.
 An application for a temporary permit for the Town of Patagonia will be sent with your letter of acceptance.
 Proof of nonprofit status will be required.

 Business is defined as independent contractors, in-home businesses, as well as the typical business that has a business office or storefront.
 This booth type is considered to be a business which is selling manufactured, commercial, or third party sold, or business trade and sales organizations.

-30 years ago, the Town of Patagonia held its first fall festival to showcase extraordinary talent and artistry against the beautiful backdrop of their community, nestled at over 4000 feet in the mountains of Southeast Arizona.
-Now in its 30th year, the festival attracts more than 15,000 visitors to Patagonia’s lovely tree-shaded park in the center of town over a festive weekend, presented by the Sky Islands Tourism Association.
+Over 30 years ago, the Town of Patagonia held its first fall festival to showcase extraordinary talent and artistry against the beautiful backdrop of their community, nestled at over 4000 feet in the mountains of Southeast Arizona.
+Now in its 32nd year, the festival attracts more than 20,000 visitors to Patagonia’s lovely tree-shaded park in the center of town over a festive weekend, presented by the Southern Arizona Arts & Cultural Alliance in partnership with the Sky Island Tourism Association.